 The metrics highlighted outline what needs to be done to improve your marketing priorities.
 If there’s something that can be improved – such as the level of readability of your posts, or efficient levels of your social media marketing campaign – Website Grader provides resources that help you perfect your online marketing efforts.

-For a better overview of the main sentiment analysis tools for social media marketers, we’ve crafted a short comparison highlighting core features and the things we love most about the tools.
+For a better overview of the main social media marketing tools for analytics, we’ve crafted a short comparison highlighting core features and the things we love most about the tools.